 She also has extensive experience representing receivers, trustees, creditors and victims in the context of Ponzi schemes.
 On April 30, 2012, the Court ruled in her clients’ favor in Polaroid Corp. v.
 Ritchie Capital Management, 2012 WL 1512235 (Bkrtcy.
 D. Minn.
 2012), a seminal decision in the bankruptcy proceedings resulting from the $3.7 billion fraud case.

 Sandy serves as co-chair of the Leadership Committee for Minnesota Women Lawyers.
-She is a member of the Board of Governors for the University of St. Thomas School of Law, and serves on the Membership Committee for the Woman’s Club of Minneapolis.
+She is a member of the Board of Governors for the University of St. Thomas School of Law and also serves on the Executive Committee for the Board.
+Sandy is also a member of the Woman’s Club of Minneapolis and serves on the Membership Committee.
 Over the past five years Sandy developed and has been leading Access to Leadership, a program sponsored by Lindquist & Vennum, Medtronic, and the Minnesota State and Federal Bar associations.
 The program includes a public forum for discussing strategies for strengthening and diversifying the leadership in our judiciary, law firms, and corporations.
-The forum draws over 250 participants made of members of the federal and state judiciary, corporate executives, and members of the local bar.
+The forum draws over 250 participants made up of members of the federal and state judiciary, corporate executives, and members of the local bar.